Transparent Pricing - No hidden Fees

 A legitimate moving company should present you with a contract to sign before your move.

 This allows you to formally agree on the price, schedule, and how to proceed if your movers break or lose your belongings.
+If the worst does happen, here’s The Truth About What Happens When Movers Damage Your Stuff, so you’ll know what to expect.

 It also contains important policies and *should* be followed up by a Rights & Responsibilities pamphlet, as is required by law.